A Brief History of the Kent Singers

 The group has been professionally directed since its founding.
 Most recently, it was directed for several years by Mark Brooks, culminating in the 2012 performance of Vivaldi’s Gloria .
 Matthew Travis, now music director of the Midland Center for the Arts in Bay City, Michigan, directed the Kent Singers from 2013 to 2017.
 In January 2017, the group welcomed a new musical director, Knox Sutterfield, who conducted the Mozart Requiem in June, for the Kent Singers “Summer Great Works” series, at St. John’s Church in New Milford.

 The Kent Singers typically perform concerts in December and in the spring.
-In recent years, we have added a “Summer Great Works” concert in June, which is held in New Milford.
+In recent years, and a “Summer Great Works” concert in June, which is held in New Milford.
 We welcome former Kent Singers and other local singers to join us, to sing alongside renowned professional soloists and orchestral players.
 In June 2012, the Kent Singers performed the Fauré Requiem in a joint concert with the Sherman Chamber Ensemble, led by John King.
 In 2013 we performed Haydn’s masterpiece, The Creation and Mendelssohn’s Elijah in 2014.
-In June, 2015 we presented Brahms’ German Requiem in New Milford, and the Durufle Requiem in 2016 in Kent.
-Our most recent performance was the Mozart Requiem, with the Vaughan Williams Serenade to Music.
+Since then, we have performed several of the great choral Requiems, and most recently, J.S.
+Bach’s St. John Passion, with period instruments.

 Members come from as far as New Milford and Southbury to the south, Woodbury to the east, Sharon to the north, and Pawling, NY, to the west; the majority are residents of Washington, New Milford, Kent, and the immediately surrounding towns.
-We are currently welcoming new members in all four parts for the 2017-2018 season.
+We will be welcoming new members in all four parts for the 2019-2020 season, with rehearsals starting up after Labor Day.